How Much Does Welding School Cost in California?

 budget for welding essentials

-Altogether, these line items can add several hundred to over a thousand dollars to your program cost.
+Plan for textbooks ($100 to $300), PPE such as helmets, gloves, and jackets ($150 to $500), and welding equipment and tools like grinders and torches ($200 to $1,000).
+Altogether, these items can add several hundred to over a thousand dollars to your program cost.

 These extras can tack on a few hundred to more than a thousand dollars to your training.